Event ID 7036 explained: service state changes for DFIR triage

 </UserData>

-That's it.
-Two parameters and a binary tag — much smaller than most Security records, which is why analysts skip it.
+That is it.
+Two parameters and a binary tag.
+Much smaller than most Security records, which is why analysts skip it.

-There is no AccountName, no ImagePath, no ProcessId — 7036 tells you what changed state, not who triggered the change.
-To get the why, pair with other records (see below).
+There is no AccountName, no ImagePath, no ProcessId.
+7036 tells you what changed state, not who triggered it.
+To get the why, pair with other records.

 Four service-related System-channel events get confused constantly: